ryanhlewis/VoxelEarth/README.md

 [ ✔ ] **Minecraft Chunk Loading**: Map a player's location to the voxelized world, loading chunks as needed to create a seamless experience.

-[ ‌ ] **CPU Voxelization**: We have an implementation in our [web-client](https://github.com/voxelearth/web-client), port it to work with the plugin.
+[ ✔‌ ] **CPU Voxelization**: We have an implementation in our [web-client](https://github.com/voxelearth/web-client), port it to work with the plugin.

 [ ‌ ] **VXCH Patch**: We have an implementation in our [VXCH-patch](https://github.com/voxelearth/vxch-patch), which overhauls position files and indexed json into a Voxel Chunk (VXCH) binary format which is at least 5x faster and more disk efficient.

 ### Developing
 **CPU Voxelization:**\
-Not supported in the Minecraft plugin, but we have an implementation over at [Web Client](https://github.com/voxelearth/web-client).
-If anyone wants to merge CPU voxelization here, please open a pull request!
+Supported and works across the board.
+Used as a fallback when `cuda_voxelizer` is not present or does not work in the server directory.

+To edit the CPU voxelizer, please test against our [CLI Jarfile](https://github.com/voxelearth/java-cpu-voxelizer) for much faster and easier development!
+After making your optimizations, feel free to drop your changes into the `JavaCpuVoxelizer.java` class in the plugin and open a pull request!

 **GPU Voxelization:**\
 *(Currently Linux-only / WSL2)*\